 As a community manager or a Salesforce admin, you may need to automatically add new users to a group on Chatter or Community Cloud.

-While you can use Visual Workflow or an Apex trigger to achieve this, the good news is: you can do the same thing with Process Builder!
+While you can use Visual Workflow (Flow) or an Apex trigger to achieve this, the good news is: you can do the same thing with Process Builder!
 As Salesforce admins always say, you can accomplish many things with clicks, not code.

 Create a Process in Process Builder